micmejia/bible-dump/AMPC/Philemon/Phlm 1.md

-I am sending him back to you in [^a]his own person, [and it is like sending] my very heart.
+I am sending him back to you in his own person, [and it is like sending] my very heart.